MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The following example illustrates the use of specific format BGR565 (the pixel uses 16 bits-per-pixel (alpha[0], red[5], green[6] and blue[5]):

-1. Configure the MicroEJ Platform:
+1. Configure the VEE Port:

-   * Create or open the Platform configuration project file ``display/display.properties``:
+   * Create or open the VEE Port configuration project file ``display/display.properties``:

    .. code-block:: java